 A method of removing a coating.
 Temperature is elevated above the degradation point of the coating and held there until the coating breaks down.
 Also, a method used to clean a metal surface.
 (See surface preparation).

 The liquid portion of a coating (solvent or water) in which solids are dissolved or suspended.

 A number expressing the amount of frictional effect usually expressed two ways: static or dynamic.

-Material that can support flow of electrical current.
-Fluoropolymer coatings are normally insulators, but can be modified with certain fillers and pigments to make them conductive.
+Material that can support the flow of electrical current.
+Fluoropolymer coatings are normally insulators but can be modified with certain fillers and pigments to make them conductive.

 Process of metal decomposition (oxidation) in which metal ions are united with oxygen to form metal oxides.
 Fluoropolymer coatings provide excellent barriers against most corrosives.

-Quality of thermosetting plastic resins in which polymer chains combine during curing process.
-In general, the greater the cross linking, the tougher and more chemically resistant the coating.
+Quality of thermosetting plastic resins in which polymer chains combine during the curing process.
+In general, the greater the crosslinking, the tougher and more chemically resistant the coating.

 The time/temperature relationship that the part must see which is required to cure that specific coating so it can develop its specified properties.

 Process of bonding or fusing a coating to a substrate with heat and developing specified properties in the coating.